llixandru/kickoffpart3-docs/OCI Functions/README.md

 ### Creating an Always Free compute instance 🆓

-Next step in our exercise is to create an Always Free instance on Compute where we can build and run our GCN application.
+Next step in our exercise is to create an Always Free instance on Compute where we can build our OCI Function.

 #### Creating a VCN

 1. Open the navigation menu, click **Networking**, and then click **Virtual cloud networks**.
 2. Under **List Scope**, select a compartment that you have permission to work in.
 3. Click **Start VCN WIzard**, and select **Create VCN with Internet Connectivity**.
-4. Enter a name (`vcn-gcn-demo`) and a CIDR Block (ex. `172.16.0.0/24`).
+4. Enter a name (`vcn-fn-demo`) and a CIDR Block (ex. `172.16.0.0/24`).

 ![Running the VCN Wizard](./images/Running the VCN Wizard.png "Running the VCN Wizard")